-The discount you, the producer, give is a part of your costs of production because to give this deduction is a prerequisite of doing business on the “biosustainable” market.
+The discount you, the producer give is a part of your costs of production because to give this deduction is a prerequisite of doing business on the “biosustainable” market.
 You can therefore add these abatements to your total costs of production.
-The costs of the discount thus determine your minimum sales price because the minimum price for which anyone can sell anything, without making a loss, is made up of the total costs of production plus depreciation.
+The costs of the discount thus determine your minimum sales' price because the minimum price for which anyone can sell anything, without making a loss, is made up of the total costs of production plus depreciation.

-We will be like a pack of young and hungry wolves, wanting more and more integrity.
+They will be like a pack of young and hungry wolves, wanting more and more integrity.

-Our demand is immediate.
+The demand is immediate.

 The social power of income of producers and the economic power of expense of consumers will thus be interpenetrated in a harmonious equilibrium in which the integrity of Nature is kept.

 Imagine that a critical mass of producers in the EU who are the sole owners of their businesses, all decide to offer their merchandise for sale on the "biosustainable" market.
 They would change the world economy and save human- and many other species from eradication with one stroke of their pen.
 If owners of such companies in the United States, Russia, China, India, Australia, Africa and elsewhere would also adopt the "biosustainable" market, peace would break out.
 You can create peace by exercising your social power of income on the "biosustainable" market.